sakitakahashi/coldspots/README.md

 # coldspots
-R code for the manuscript: *The geography of measles vaccination in the African Great Lakes region*
+This repository is for the analysis in the manuscript: *The geography of measles vaccination in the African Great Lakes region*